bifurcationkit/BifurcationKitDocs.jl/docs/src/EventCallback.md

 `BifurcationKit.jl` allows the detection of events along the branch of solutions.
 Its main use consists in detecting bifurcation points but they can be used and combined together by the user too.

-The events are detected during a call to `br, = continuation(F, J, u0, p0, lens, contParams::ContinuationPar;kwargs...)` by turning on the following flags:
+The events are detected during a call to `br = continuation(prob, alg, contParams::ContinuationPar;kwargs...)` by turning on the following flag(s):

 - `contParams.detectEvent = 1`